1 Million Pounds To Tons

 Q: Which type of ton is most commonly used?

 A: The most commonly used ton depends on the region and industry.
-In the United States, the short ton is prevalent, while the long ton is more common in the United Kingdom and some parts of the Commonwealth.
+Plus, in the United States, the short ton is prevalent, while the long ton is more common in the United Kingdom and some parts of the Commonwealth.
 The metric ton is increasingly used globally due to the widespread adoption of the metric system.

 Q: Why are there different types of tons?